5 Common Residential Electrical Issues

 Breakers that refuse to reset or feel sticky when switching could be experiencing internal failures.
 When manual resets no longer work, it’s time to replace the faulty unit.
 Each breaker is designed to handle a specific amp load, so check the amperage rating when installing a new one.

-Testing circuit breakers annually with a voltage tester can identify units that are no longer tripping properly before a major fault occurs.
+Testing circuit breakers annually with a voltage tester can identify units that are no longer tripping properly before a significant fault occurs.
 Preventive breaker replacement avoids potential electrical fires.
 Shut off power at the main breaker before swapping breakers out.

 Ground faults occur when electricity escapes a circuit and flows into the grounding system.
 This can result from damaged insulation and wires touching conductive materials.
 Ground faults create shock risks and can be precursors to more severe issues.